-Actions Timeframe Led by Building awareness and knowledge about nutrient sources Investigate and measure the impacts of native bush understorey health to lake water quality To be scoped University of Waikato, led by Chair in Lakes Management and Restoration Update community on Lake Ōkataina's water quality trends, including Lake Ōkataina Scenic Reserve Board, Ngāti Tarāwhai Iwi Trust To be scoped Bay of Plenty Regional Council Invite interested Lake Ōkataina stakeholders to forums presenting lake science Ongoing Bay of Plenty Regional Council Monitor Trophic Level Index and de- oxygenation rates Ongoing, monthly Bay of Plenty Regional Council Report to the Lake Ōkataina community on water quality Ongoing, annually Bay of Plenty Regional Council Provide sustainable land-use information through workshops, field days and discussion groups Workshops have been held with the forestry sector about earthworks and harvest practices Ongoing Bay of Plenty Regional Council and partners On-farm benchmarking On-going Farmers across border between Lake Ōkataina and Lake Rotorua catchments, supported by Bay of Plenty Regional Council Ensuring the amenity of the lake A rule to ban jet-skis and water-skiing on the lake.
-Other boats must travel 5 knots within 200m of the shore Completed Rotorua District Council / Bay of Plenty Regional Council Control aquatic weed.
+Actions Timeframe Led by Building awareness and knowledge about nutrient sources Investigate and measure the impacts of native bush understory health to lake water quality 2013 - 2016 University of Waikato, led by Chair in Lakes Management and Restoration Update community on Lake Ōkataina's water quality trends, including Lake Ōkataina Scenic Reserve Board, Ngāti Tarāwhai lwi Trust and Ngāti Rongomai lwi Trust Starting from 2013 Bay of Plenty Regional Council Invite interested Lake Ōkataina stakeholders to forums presenting lake science Ongoing Bay of Plenty Regional Council Monitor Trophic Level Index and de-oxygenation rates Ongoing, monthly Bay of Plenty Regional Council Report to the Lake Ōkataina community on water quality Ongoing, annually Bay of Plenty Regional Council Provide sustainable land-use information through workshops, field days and discussion groups.
+Workshops have been held with the forestry sector about earthworks and harvest practices Ongoing Bay of Plenty Regional Council and partners On-farm benchmarking Ongoing Farmers across border between Lake Ōkataina and Lake Rotorua catchments, supported by Bay of Plenty Regional Council Ensuring the amenity of the lake A rule to ban jet-skis and water-skiing on the lake.
+Other boats must travel 5 knots within 200m of the shore Completed Rotorua District Council and Bay of Plenty Regional Council Control aquatic weed.
 A hornwort incursion response plan was formulated in response to a 2010 hornwort incursion Completed with on-going observation Bay of Plenty Regional Council

-1.10 Action plan review: What will we do if circumstances change?
+Action plan review: What will we do if circumstances change?

-An action plan is developed based on our current knowledge.
+This Plan has been developed based on our current knowledge.

 In the case of Lake Ōkataina, there are things we know, and some things we are yet to learn.
 For example, we don't know what specifically caused the water quality to change, and to what degree restoring the native bush will help improve the lake's water quality.

-Sometimes new information or evidence becomes available, and this provides us with more opportunities for action.
+Sometimes new information or evidence becomes available, and this provides us with more opportunities for new action.
 We will be alert to the possibility of new information and will review our options if and when new evidence emerges.
-In this way, we will focus our efforts on the most effective and suitable actions to protect and improve the water quality of Lake Ōkataina.
+We will focus our efforts on the most effective and suitable actions to protect and improve the water quality of Lake Ōkataina.